 and wish you many hours of enjoyable golf.

 The members, the management and the committee.

 As a member of Whetstone, the club, on your behalf, has paid your affiliation subscription to

-these

-unions as part of your annual fees to Whetstone Golf Club Ltd. In addition you are required to pay
+these bodies as part of your annual fees to Whetstone Golf Club Ltd.

-the responsibility for organisation of the club competitions and
+Your elected committee has the responsibility for organisation of the club competitions and

 The current committee comprises:-

 The Club Captain chairs the committee, officiates over club functions such as the presentation evenings.